JoshuaHeathcote1987/Backbone_Package/README.md

 # Backbone

+1. Preline Components must have a soft link inside the component folder.
+(Not sure what I was talking about)
+2. Check for input type for all input types, such as checkbox color date datetime-local email file			-> you just do file type for image, you should switch them.
+Do it in the morning hidden image month number password radio range reset search submit tel time url week

+# Backbone

 ## About

 This project was created using Laravel, InertiaJS, ReactJS and was created to save the user time when dealing with table data for that specific website.